Maria Znamenska

 Explore how AI for OCT scan analysis really works

-Optometry Trends: New Iterations of OCT
+New Tech in Optometry: New Iterations of OCT

 Even though OCTs entered the market relatively recently, they swiftly became indispensable ancillary tests in ophthalmic practice for many professionals.
 The primary reason is their high-quality imaging of the retina, nerve fiber layer, and optic nerve, offering a near in-vivo “optical biopsy” of the retina.